Shockah/Nickel/docs/player-guide.md

 # Legacy mods

 Before Nickel was created, there existed a [much simpler, wildly different mod loader](https://github.com/Ewanderer/CobaltCoreModLoader).
 In the Nickel world, mods for that mod loader are called "legacy" mods.
 Nickel comes with a pre-installed `Nickel.Legacy` mod which handles loading of legacy mods, as if they were proper Nickel mods.
 Nickel and legacy mods can co-exist and even communicate with each other.

-Currently, legacy mods **require** to be extracted into your `ModLibrary` folder and will not load otherwise.
-On the other hand, Nickel mods can be loaded directly from ZIP files, but in some cases the mods may not function properly when not extracted. **The current recommendation is to always extract your mods to avoid any problems.**

 If a legacy mod is old enough, it is likely that its author did not include a `nickel.json` file with the mod yet. `nickel.json` files are how Nickel can tell that a given folder or a `.zip` file contains a mod it should try loading, and how it can figure out the mod load order.
 If a mod does not come with that file, Nickel will not be able to load that mod.
 Fortunately, after all other mods are loaded, `Nickel.Legacy` will look at such mods missing their `nickel.json` files and will try to create these files.
 Unfortunately, mods which just had their `nickel.json` files created cannot be loaded in retroactively, so they will only be loaded on subsequent launches of Nickel.